michaelfm1211/libll/README.md

 # libll

-A simple double linked-list implementation for c. libll is only suitable for a one specific purpose, having a list which can be appened too. libll doesn't support any operations besides getting an index(python-style negative indexes are supported) and appending new items.
-More operations may come later, but libll was build for this specific purpose.
-One good feature of libll is the ability to have linked-lists of multiple types, as you might see in higher level languages.
+A simple double linked-list implementation for c. libll is only suitable for a one specific purpose, having a list which can be appened too. libll doesn't have too many features, but enough for simple usage.
+More operations may come later, but libll was build to be small and minimal.
+One good feature of libll is the ability to have linked-lists of multiple types, as you might see in higher level languages (there're more, see ***Cool Features*** below).

+#### Cool Features
+* Python-like negative indexing supported
+* `LL_ITER` macro for iterating over a list shorthand
+* Linekd-Lists with different types (ie: a list with an `int` and a `bool`)

 ## Building